ThatXliner/blog/_posts/2020-11-12-why-i-use-gnu-gpl.md

 Because it's great.

-No seriously: I've seen [LGPL](https://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License), [MIT](https://en.wikipedia.org/wiki/MIT_License) (and [BSD](https://en.wikipedia.org/wiki/BSD_licenses)), [AGPL](https://en.wikipedia.org/wiki/Affero_General_Public_License), [Apache](https://en.wikipedia.org/wiki/Apache_License) (which is pretty great, not gonna lie), but [GPL](https://en.wikipedia.org/wiki/GNU_General_Public_License) seems like the way to go!
+No seriously: I've seen [LGPL](https://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License), [MIT](https://en.wikipedia.org/wiki/MIT_License) (and [BSD](https://en.wikipedia.org/wiki/BSD_licenses)), [AGPL](https://en.wikipedia.org/wiki/Affero_General_Public_License), [Apache](https://en.wikipedia.org/wiki/Apache_License) (which are pretty great, not gonna lie), but [GPL](https://en.wikipedia.org/wiki/GNU_General_Public_License) seems like the way to go!

-### Why licenses
+### Why licenses (skip this if you know what licenses are)

-Being a developer, proprietary or not, you need to notify the user (or client) how they can use the software.
+Being a developer, proprietary or not, you need to tell the user (or client) how they can use the software.
 Some (bad) people would want to leak your secret code.
 Others may want to steal credit from your [open source](https://en.wikipedia.org/wiki/Open_source) (read: *free*) code.
+A software license is a file that inform the client what permissions they have over your software.

-In short, you want to make sure the user is using your code as you want it to be.
+Basically, it's a buncha text saying what you can do with this *epic code*.

 ### TL;DR

 Here's a rundown on the licenses:

- - MIT (or BSD)-like licenses: "Do anything you want with the software and/or code as long as you give credit."
+ - MIT (or BSD)-like licenses are just saying "Do anything you want with the software and/or code.
+Just don't get me in legal trouble."

- - Apache License: Like the MIT license except that you *must* state your changes (if you forked and changed the original) and **you cannot patent the code**.
+ - Apache License: "Do what you want, just don't get me in legal trouble.
+Also, you can't patent this baby."

- - GNU GPL (or just GPL): Like the MIT license but all forks must be made GNU GPL licensed but you're still free to use it (and maybe modify it a bit) privately if you're not gonna distibute the new modified code.
-As the owner, you must make the source code public.
-It's helpful to **prevent proprietary companies from milking your code.**
+ - GNU GPL (or just GPL): "Yo, you propritary companies want to use this boy?
+Come and get it 'cause you're gonna have to ***open source your propritary code***.
+But, I've must give everyone the rights to view (the source code), modify, and distribute... sigh: l"

- - GNU LGPL (or just LGPL): Like the GPL license except that proprietary companies can use it.
-Very helpful if you're building a library that **you just want everyone to *use* (even proprietary companies).**
+ - GNU LGPL (or just LGPL): "Just GNU GPL but propritary people can use this code." (useful for small libraries)

  - GNU AGPL (or just AGPL): Like GNU GPL but all modified copies must release the source code.
 Useful for servers: it **prevents people from milking your code *over a network.***